Black pepper’s many uses

 Hundreds of years ago, traders considered black pepper the king of spices.
-Called “black gold,” it was one of the very first items of commerce between India and Europe, and was so valuable that entire expeditions were made in hopes of transporting more back to Europe as quickly as possible.
+Called “black gold,” it was one of the very first items of commerce between India and Europe.
+It was so valuable that entire expeditions were made in hopes of transporting more back to Europe as quickly as possible.

 Today, black pepper can be found in every kitchen cabinet, but it still deserves some royal recognition.
 Black pepper is used to make black pepper oil, an essential oil with an incredible list of powerful uses.